-The Institute for Medical Humanities coordinates and supports research on the subjective experience of health and illness, with a focus on what we call ‘hidden experience’.
+The Institute for Medical Humanities coordinates and supports research on the lived experience of health and illness, with a focus on what we call ‘hidden experience’.

-They are experiences which are easy to hide, but difficult to comprehend, explain or get help for.
+These experiences are easy to hide, but difficult to comprehend, explain or get help for.
 We believe a medical humanities approach can shed new light on these hidden experiences to improve health policy and practice and benefit the lives of communities and individuals.

 Through interdisciplinary investigations spanning all three university faculties and drawing in colleagues from English Studies, Theology, History, Geography, Anthropology, Sociology, Sport and Exercise Science and Psychology, among others, we are developing and expanding research projects on topics including trauma, post-natal depression, addiction, deafness, dreams, hallucinations, touch, memory, weather, menopause, and anxiety.